 Starting a new card game can be confusing, even one like Doomtown Reloaded where you know exactly what you’re getting in each pack.
-Now that Doomtown Reloaded is continuing under Pinnacle Entertainment/Pinebox Entertainment it is easy to find the existing expansions at Pinnacle's online store (link below) and there will be new expansions coming out developed by many of the previous design/play-testing team members now at Pinebox.
-Look out for the “Tales from the Epitaph” expansion on Kickstarter soon.
+That Doomtown Reloaded was originally produced by AEG and is continuing under Pinnacle Entertainment/Pinebox Entertainment so it is easier to find the existing expansions at Pinebox's online store (link below) and there are new expansions coming out developed by many of the previous design/play-testing team members now at Pinebox.

 The Morgan Cattle Company decks get some extra recommendations and then a bonus set of three expansions as their Mad Science theme requires several moving parts distinct to those that work well for their horses and ranches theme.

 Please note that the faction names have been broadened out as the game's story moved beyond the town of Gomorra.
 The cards continue to use the same Faction icon and are compatible, but this better reflects the wider world of Deadlands.
 For example, the Sloane Gang is now the broader "Outlaws" faction.
 These names are noted below, with the exception of Law Dogs who retained their name as it was sufficiently broad already.